 - Mocha is actually a specific type of coffee bean, but because there’s a mocha drink with coffee and chocolate, mocha also refers to that combination.

-- This recipe uses instant coffee, a chocolate crust and chocolate chips to complete the mocha duo.
-Adding espresso powder instead will intensify the coffee flavor and make this a cuppuccino cheesecake.
+- This recipe uses instant coffee, a chocolate crust, and chocolate chips to complete the mocha duo.
+Adding espresso powder instead will intensify the coffee flavor and make this a cappuccino cheesecake.

 You Might Need:

 Here a few of my tried and true kitchen supplies that could come in handy when making this recipe: